Table of Contents

 - Interface: Interface is a scripting language that can be used for running Sander and Gibbs with higher-level input specifications.
 It includes various intrinsic functions such as DO-loops, IF and GOTO constructs, variable assignment statements, numerous functions (e.g. SIN, COS, EXP, etc.), and in-line variable substitution.
 Thus, one can run numerous Amber jobs from one script, changing only desired elements of the simulation for each run.
 For example, one might define a torsional restraint whose target value changed on each iteration of a DO-loop.
 This makes it easy to perform torsional driving, for example.

-Amber can be accessed through the Research Computing servers KillDevil and Kure.
+Amber can be accessed through the Research Computing servers KillDevil.
 Sander is one of the major applications in the Amber package.
-Since Sander is capable of running in parallel, it is advisable to run Sander jobs on the Research Computing servers KillDevil.
+Since Sander is capable of running in parallel, it is advisable to run Sander jobs on the Research Computing servers KillDevil or Dogwood.

 - Invoking Sander on KillDevil

-- On Kure or Killdevil submit amber jobs like any others having added the amber module:
+- On Killdevil submit amber jobs like any others having added the amber module:

 module add amber

-- Amber can be installed locally on UNC machines running UNIX operating systems as specificed in the Amber 9 License Agreement.
-This software can be acquired through the UNC package (pkg) space as follows:
+- Amber can be installed locally on UNC machines running Linux operating systems as specified in the Amber License Agreement.

-- For more information and up-to-date documentation, check out the Amber Home Page.
+- on, check out the Amber Home Page.

 - Tutorials for Amber programs from the Amber Home Page.